-It is also increasingly common for these purchases to be made for resale to others or for own consumption, in countries outside the European Union, such as the United States, Australia or China, being sent, in most of the situations, through postal packages due to its small volume.
-These operations are considered imports and may involve the payment of customs duties on imports, in addition to VAT.
+Purchases through E-Commerce made for resale to others or for your own consumption, in countries outside the European Union, such as the United Kingdom (Great Britain), United States, Australia or China, being the shipment in most situations made by air and/or post due to its small volume.
+These operations are considered imports and imply the payment of import customs duties, in addition to VAT.

-Import duties do not apply to goods of European Union origin, but those arriving from a third country (extra-Community) must pass through customs and, in general, must be accompanied by the following documents:
+Import duties do not happen to goods of European Union origin, but those arriving from a third country (non-EU) must go through customs and, in general, must be accompanied by the following documents:

 - Purchase contract (optional)

-- EC certificate of conformity in the case of electrical appliances or machines
+- CE certificate of conformity, in the case of electrical appliances or machines.

-Taxes are paid to customs through a Customs Broker or their representative through a document called SINGLE CUSTOMS DOCUMENT.
+Taxes are paid to customs through a Customs Broker or its representative by means of a document called DOCUMENTO ÚNICO ADUANEIRO (SINGLE CUSTOMS DOCUMENT).

-The invoice of the customs broker or its representative must include, in addition to its fees and corresponding VAT, other items to be paid, such as import VAT (documented in the DUA) and customs duties that will depend on the nature of the goods.
+The invoice from the Customs Broker or its representative should include, besides its fees and corresponding VAT, other items to be paid, such as import VAT (documented in the DUA) and customs duties that will depend on the nature of the goods.

-Import duties generally range from 0% (books) to 17% (clothing and shoes).
-Some products are tax free, but others may be subject to additional taxes, depending on the country of origin that can be taxed with an additional levy, also called “anti-dumping”.
+Import duties generally range from 0% (books) to 17% (clothing and footwear).
+Some products are duty-free, but others may be subject to additional taxes, depending on the country of origin they may be taxed with an additional tax, also called “Anti-Dumping”.